Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Experiments

 \subsubsection{The impact of the validation set}

 Lastly, we study more explicitly how much variation in the predicted COs is to be expected depending on the choice of validation set.
-In \cref{fig:crossover_val}, considering the The stack validation set as `baseline,' we can see that for some datamixes, the optimal parameter count is off by almost 50\%.
+In \cref{fig:crossover_val}, considering The Stack validation set as `baseline,' we can see that for some datamixes, the optimal parameter count is off by almost 50\%.
 In \cref{fig:crossover_val_scaling}, we see that, for the smallest compute scale, for the canonical datamix there is over a 30\% difference in optimal parameter count between the different validation sets.
-While the relative difference is not as stark at higher compute scales, it still exceeds 10\% for the 3 largest compute scales.
+While the relative difference is not as stark at higher compute scales, it still exceeds 10\% for the 3 largest compute scales. \textbf{This experiment shows that choosing a validation set that adequately represents a mix of what the final model should capture -- or perhaps even a validation set that more directly measures those skills, such as in our work -- is critical to finding the right COs.
+While the difference is more pronounced at smaller scales, it persists even on the largest compute scale in our experiments.}

-With that, our experiments show that choosing a validation set that adequately represents a mix of what the final model should capture -- or perhaps even a validation set that more directly measures those skills, such as in our work -- is critical to finding the right COs.
-While the difference is more pronounced at smaller scales, it persists even on the largest compute scale in our experiments.
 On the other hand, \citet{llama3} points out that IsoFLOP curves get flatter at high compute scales, so the tradeoff between model capacity and dataset size might not matter as much.
 In one of their other results, \citet{llama3} uses a fitted sigmoid of the loss to estimate \emph{accuracies}.
 If one were to take their analysis a step further by applying a sigmoid to an entire IsoFLOP curve to produce an IsoFLOP curve of accuracy rather than NLL, we hypothesise that this could make curves appear \emph{less flat} if low compute scales are in the flat region of the sigmoid and high compute scales are in the linear region.
 We leave this intriguing question to future work.